surveycto/twilio-control/README.md

 #### Actions

 These are the values you can give to the `action` parameter.
 In this table, 'value' is the value you give to the `action` parameter, and 'Trigger' is the selected choice value that triggers the action.
-For examample, if the `action` parameter has a value of 'delete', then nothing will happen if the choice selected has a value of `1`, only if the choice selected has a value of `0`.
+For example, if the `action` parameter has a value of 'delete', then nothing will happen if the choice selected has a value of `1`, only if the choice selected has a value of `0`.

 |Value|Trigger|Description|
 |:---|:---|:---|